Leiden choirbooks

 Apart from the Leiden choirbooks almost no trace survives of the Seven Liturgical Hours repertoire.
 The Leiden books themselves survived the iconoclasm of 1566 when a mob burst into the Pieterskerk and ransacked it.
 Apparently, they were securely locked away and survived.

 Apart from works by renowned masters such as Clemens non Papa, Crecquillon, Josquin des Prez, Johannes Lupi, and Jean Richafort, the books also include anonyma and compositions by less well-known Flemish and local composers, such as Claudin Patoulet, Joachimus de Monte, and Johannes Flamingus.
 A complete catalogue of the manuscripts and a detailed description of their history was published in 2018.

-The Egidius Kwartet recorded major pieces from the 6 choirbooks in 6 annual 2CD releases from 2010-2015.
+The Egidius Kwartet recorded major pieces from the 6 choirbooks in 6 annual 2CD releases from 2010 to 2015.